WarSpore/CTF/README.md

-Repo of solves and attempted solves of various CTF challanges.
+Repo of solves of various CTF challenges, and selfmade challenges.